revbayes/revbayes.github.io/developer/tutorial/tutorial.md

  `authors`  | Title authors.
 Displayed in the title header.
  `level`    | Numeric level 0-2 indicating basic, intermediate or advanced subject matter.
  `prerequisites` | List of prerequisite tutorials.
- `data_files` | List of data files associated with this tutorial in the `data` subdirectory.
+ `include_files` | List of file name patterns that should be included in the tutorial file download.
- `scripts` | List of script files associated with this tutorial in the `scripts` subdirectory.
+ `exclude_files` | List of file name patterns that should not be included in the download (overrides matching `include_files`).
  `index` | Boolean indicating whether the tutorial should be included in the main [tutorial index]({{site.baseurl}}{% link tutorials/index.md %})
  `order` | Number indicating the order in which this tutorial should appear in its level in the [tutorial index]({{site.baseurl}}{% link tutorials/index.md %}).
  `keywords` | List of keywords for grouping tutorials with related subject matter.